The St. Olav Ways to Trondheim

 The paths follow ancient trails across the country.
 They will lead you through forrests and villages, and give you spectacular views to mountains and waterfalls.
 Have a look at the different paths in our interactive map.

-You can enjoy local food and sleep in old traditional houses along the path, and you'll get the chance to learn about the culture and history through information signs along the way and conversations with locals.
+You can enjoy local food and sleep in old traditional houses along the trail, and you'll get the chance to learn about the culture and history through information signs along the way and conversations with locals.

 Why do a pilgrimage?